 A dilemma we face fairly consistently when it comes to webinar content is whether it is better to promote the on-demand version of something or run it again as a simulive event.
 Both events have their benefits, though we have found simulive to work better.
 But before you exit out of this page and start setting up a bunch of simulive events, let’s walk through the differences between on-demand and simulive.
 You may find that one is more appropriate than the other for your needs.

 What is the Difference?

 An on-demand webinar is always on.
-Once the webinar is published viewers can access it whenever, and where-ever they please.
+Once the webinar is published, viewers can access it whenever and wherever they please.
 It features all of the same engagement tools as a live/simulive webinar (though Q&A can be a little tricky).
 Both live and simulive webinars switch over to on-demand after the initial airing.

 A simulive webinar simulates a live webinar by playing a rerecorded event at a specified time.
 Just like the on-demand webinar, this features all of the same engagement tools as a live webinar.
 For the viewer, this looks just like a live webinar.